johnkramorbhz/Scripts/deployment/README.md

 ## Ubuntu 20.04 LTS & ROS

-This problem only seem to occur in 20.04 LTS.
+This problem only seem to occur in 20.04 LTS, since the bash shell handles users differently.
 The 18.04 LTS is NOT affected.

 If you cannot see the ROS environment variables, run the following again to fix the problem.